-Deploying Rocket.Chat using microservices enhances scalability and error handling in your workspace.
-By breaking down Rocket.Chat into targeted services, each component can efficiently manage its tasks, improving performance and ease of maintenance.
+Deploying Rocket.Chat as microservices improves scalability and fault isolation within your workspace.
+By dividing Rocket.Chat into specialized services, each component operates independently, optimizing performance and simplifying maintenance.

 In this document, you'll learn: